AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 };
 ```

-If converter can't be instantiated in advance and depend on the target value type, a custom converter factory can be implemented by inheriting from the `DdbConverterFactory` class and registering it with the context the same way as other custom converters.
+If a converter can't be instantiated in advance and depends on the target value type, a custom converter factory can be implemented by inheriting from the `DdbConverterFactory` class and registering it with the context the same way as other custom converters.

 For example, a string enum converter factory can be defined like this: